Chief Executive Officer

 Sean Kelly

-Sean Kelly is Parliamentary & Development Officer at Northern Ireland Environment Link and regularly liaises with elected representatives at the Northern Ireland Assembly, Westminster Parliament, the European Institutions and other key decision–makers to help promote member and organisational goals.
+Sean Kelly is Development Manager at Northern Ireland Environment Link and regularly liaises with elected representatives at the Northern Ireland Assembly, Westminster Parliament, the European Institutions and other key decision–makers to help promote member and organisational goals.
 His role entails assisting NIEL members to influence policy at the local, UK and EU levels as well as participation in European funding opportunities.
 He also provides the secretariat for the Northern Ireland Biodiversity Group and the NI Assembly All Party Group on European Environmental Directives.
 Prior to this role he led a number of work streams within NIEL including Climate Change, Freshwater, Biodiversity, Marine and Agriculture and represents NIEL on a number of external local and European fora.
 Sean has a background in agriculture and European project funding and development.

 Policy & IT Officer